"When I unzip my provisional cast-on, why are there one fewer stitches going "down" than going "up," AND, what can I do about it?"

 - Knit every stitch going "up"

-- When you come to unzip the provisional casting on, you will find one fewer loops going "down."
+- When you come to release the provisional cast on, there's one fewer loops going "down."

 - Pick up the stitches going "down" and knit for two rows.